hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

-the first significant control point answers question, "what value is the field currently?", and comes in the form of the second argument to the `normalizer callable` (the reason for the arguments' order is explained below). this variable is often named `x` because its particular shape is often unknown, depending on the callable's relationship to the upstream.
+the first significant control point answers question, "what value is the field currently?", and comes in the form of the second argument to the `normalizer callable` (the reason for the arguments' order is explained below). we often name this variable `x` because its particular shape is often unknown, depending on the callable's relationship to the upstream.

 the `normalizer callable` can assume that this value is the currently "stored" value for the field, and will continue to be so if no further signals are indicated.

-hypothetically `x` could be a mutable object that the callable is expected to mutate in some way as part of its normalizing behavior, but at the time of this writing we haven't employed this behavior in any of our normalizers.
+hypothetically `x` could be some kind of complex mutable object (i.e not just a string, etc) that the callable is expected to mutate in some way as part of its normalizing behavior, but at the time of this writing we haven't employed this behavior in any of our normalizers.

 ### control point 2 - the notification yielder